xFloly/stable_conformation/README.md

 The repository is organized into the following main components:

 - **`model/`** – Contains the code for the CGCF normalizing flow model, adapted for this project.
 This includes utilities needed to load the pretrained model and evaluate log-probabilities of conformations.
-IGNACY

 - **`datasets/`** - Code and data utilities for handling molecular conformations used in our experiments.
 This may include scripts to generate or load molecular structures and their conformers.

 - **`random_noice_anaysis.ipynb`** - Jupyter notebook containing analysis and visualisation of **hypothesis 1** veryfing the local optima in random noice.

-- **`analyse_perturb.py`** Tests the EdgeCNF model’s sensitivity by perturbing atomic coordinates with different noise levels.
-Scores the original and progressively noisier conformations, demonstrating how log-likelihoods change with increasing structural distortion.

-- **`analyse_from_sdf.py`** Evaluates log-likelihoods for original and generated conformations from SDF files using the pretrained EdgeCNF model.
-Ranks the original structure, computes RMSD and correlation metrics, and summarizes model performance across molecules.

 - **`correlation_analysis.ipynb`** – Jupyter Notebook containing the statistical analysis and visualizations for **hypothesis 2** .